Post job

 Heating, ventilation, and air conditioning (HVAC) apprentices are trainees who work under HVAC maintenance workers.
 They train under HVAC maintenance workers to gain actual, on-the-job experience.
 To be an apprentice, one should have a formal training background related to HVAC repair and maintenance.
 They may be enrolled in a technical-vocational school specializing in HVAC repair and maintenance.
 As such, apprenticeship is part of their curriculum or class requirements.
 During their apprenticeship, HVAC apprentices will experience installing, diagnosing, repair, and maintaining HVAC units firsthand.

-There are some key differences in responsibilities as well.
-For example, a mechanical installer responsibilities require skills like "hand tools," "mechanical equipment," "osha," and "work ethic."
+There are some key differences in the responsibilities of each position.
+For example, mechanical installer responsibilities require skills like "hand tools," "mechanical equipment," "osha," and "work ethic."
 Meanwhile a typical serviceman has skills in areas such as "laundry operations," "perform routine maintenance," "end loaders," and "cooling towers."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Servicemen tend to reach similar levels of education than mechanical installers.
 In fact, servicemen are 2.1% less likely to graduate with a Master's Degree and 0.1% more likely to have a Doctoral Degree.